+Fortunately, the application of dental sealants does not require drilling or altering the tooth structure.
 The short and easy procedure initially involves the extensive cleaning of the chosen tooth.
 Following this, a special type of gel is applied to the chewing surface for a few seconds, then washed off and dried.

 Similarly, the material can only be seen when it is observed up close due to its clear white or slightly tinted appearance.
 In the majority of cases, it will not be visible when a patient smiles or talks.

+If looked after correctly, the treatment can last between five and ten years.
 While the procedure can help youngsters remain protected against decay, the requirement to maintain an effective hygiene routine – including the use of products containing fluoride – remains vital.